 Foreign travel advice

-The main opposition party has called for mass protests against the government in Tirana on 18 February 2017.
-The political atmosphere is likely to become changeable as the country approaches national elections on 18 June 2017.
-Monitor local and international media, take extra care and avoid political rallies and demonstrations.
+The political atmosphere is likely to remain changeable as the country approaches national elections on 25 June 2017.
+Monitor local and international media, take extra care and avoid all political rallies and demonstrations.
 Don’t attempt to cross any roadblocks set up by protesters as this might provoke a violent reaction.

 Over 80,000 British nationals visit Albania every year.
 Most visits are trouble-free.